glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/data.md

 ## Initialization

-The following methods initialize room data to be used for [loading](#loading) and [screenshotting](#screenshotting).
+The following methods initialize room data to be used for :Loading: and :Screenshotting:.

 ::: danger IMPORTANT
 Loading is only possible for rooms with initialized data.
-Ensure that data initialization is completed before using [loading](#loading) or [screenshotting](#screenshotting) functions.
+Ensure that data initialization is completed before using :Loading: or :Screenshotting: functions.
 Attempting to use a room whose data hasn't been initialized will cause a crash.
 :::

 ::: tip